Applying eye drops: A guide on how to put in eye drops

-Wash your hands to clean away any stray eye drops.
+Wash your hands to clean away any stray eye-drops.

-If you need to use more than one eye drop
+If you need to use more than one eye-drop

-Sometimes, you may be prescribed more than one type of medicated eye drop.
+Sometimes, you may be prescribed more than one type of medicated eye-drop.

 If you apply the drops too quickly in succession, they may spill out of the eye and not be absorbed properly, reducing the therapeutic effect.

-If you need to put a second eye drop in the same eye, wait at least five minutes.
+If you need to put a second eye-drop in the same eye, wait at least five minutes.
 This will give time for the first drop to be fully absorbed and create more space for the second drop on the eye.

-If you use both a medicated eye drop and a lubricating eye drop on the same eye, many doctors prefer that you start with the prescription eye drop first and apply the artificial tears about 10 minutes later.
+If you use both a medicated eye drop and a lubricating eye drop on the same eye, many optometrists prefer that you start with the prescription eye drop first and apply the artificial tears about 10 minutes later.

 Practice with artificial tears

-A little practice can help you master the task of putting eye drops in your eyes.
+A little practice can help you master the task of putting eye-drops in your eyes.

 Ask a friend to coach you while you are practicing.
-In particular, have your friend help you position the applicator at the proper distance and location above your eye, so the drops fall directly on the surface of your eye or in the space between your eye and your lower eyelid.
+In particular, have them help you position the applicator at the proper distance and location above your eye, so the drops fall directly on the surface of your eye or in the space between your eye and your lower eyelid.

-In less time than you might think, you will become a pro at applying eye drops.
+In less time than you might think, you will become a pro at applying eye-drops.